 For the younger people that will read this article, the question should be “What is MySpace”, but for the sake of the argument, we’ll try to answer here the “Why did MySpace fail” question.

 Before Facebook, there was Myspace.
 Between 2005 and 2008, Myspace was the most prominent social network out there.
-It even became the most-visited website in June 2006, passing Google in visits.
+The social networking site co-founded by Tom Anderson and Chris DeWolfe even became the most-visited website in June 2006, passing Google in visits.
 It was revolutionary, offering a space for personalized profiles, music and photo sharing, and interaction like never before.

 Having built off the success of Friendster, Myspace started as a side-project for that team, which soon became a juggernaut and a forerunner of social media.
 This growth, however, turned into a kiss of death.
-Myspace quickly outgrew its capabilities.
+Myspace quickly outgrew its capabilities of a social networking site.

 But what happened?
 Some blame the administrative mistakes that plagued Myspace and left it unable and ill-equipped to change alongside the social web it helped create.
 Soon after, Facebook would arrive and take over.